-During our testing of ad valorem tax collections, we noted the City increased general fund tax millage by 20 mills.
-This consisted of an overall 4 mill increase plus moving 16 mills that had previously been set for debt service to the general fund.
-This resulted in the City collecting general fund ad valorem tax in excess of the 10% allowed increase.
-Based on our calculations, we estimate the City collected approximately \$135,000 in excess general fund ad valorem tax.
+As noted in the fiscal year 2020 audit report, the City had an escrow in ad valorem taxes collected.
+However, the City failed to reduce the fiscal year 2021 millage to account for this escrow.
+As a result, the City collected general fund ad valorem tax in excess of the 10% allowed increase.
+Based on our calculations, we estimate the City collected approximately \$36,000 in excess general fund ad valorem tax for FY 2021.
 As such, the City will need to escrow these taxes and reduce future ad valorem tax requests accordingly.